imigraz/ITSP-2026/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]

-Materials for 'Introduction to Scientific Programming' SS 2026 course.
+Materials for the 'Introduction to Scientific Programming' course, SS 2026.

 ## License

-Copyright Medical University of Graz

 This work is licensed under a
 [Creative Commons Attribution 4.0 International License][cc-by].